AishaErel/AishaErel/README.md

 ## Projects:

-### AI CollegeBuddy ChatBot Mobile App
-Currently building a mobile chatbot app using Flutter and integrating it with AWS Bedrock (Claude 3)

 ### AI Classification Model
 Developed a Streamlit-based AI web application that identifies fruits and vegetables from user-uploaded images using a CNN architecture (MobileNetV2) which classify foods as lipedema-safe or not based on medical guidelines.
 View on GitHub: https://github.com/AishaErel/AI_Lipedema_Safe_Food_Detection